ibalosh/parking-lot/README.md

 bin/rails db:setup
 ```

-Once the setup is complete, you can start the Rails server:
+Once the setup is complete, it will see the test data too.
+You can start the Rails server:

 ```
 rails server